dcayll/dcayll.github.io/_pages/about.md

 ### Bodybuilding

-My fitness journey really started for the wrong reasons, but very common reasons for an awkward shy 15 year old.
+My fitness journey really started for the wrong reasons, but very common reasons for an awkward, shy 15 year old.
 I wanted to get muscles to get girls and get respect from guys.
 Size was the only thing I cared about.
 That ended up biting me in the end, but I will never regret getting started that early because it is what created this lasting habit of working out in me.

 ### Mobility

-My two major injuries are impingement in my left shoulder from weak rotator cuffs and tight lat, pec, and suprispinatus muscles.
+My first major injuries are impingement in my left shoulder from weak rotator cuffs and tight lat, pec, and rotator cuff muscles.
 Basically my left shoulder is rotated forward and looks higher than my right when at rest.
 This reduces space in the front part of the shoulder and causes ligaments to become "impinged" and rub against bone, muscle, and other ligaments and get inflamed.
-This is a very common issue in weight lifters
+This is a very common issue in weight lifters and takes constant posture correction and I will be dealing with this my entire life.

+My second major injury was Spondylolysis which is a pars defect at the L5/S1 vertebrae.
+I fractured a small bone in my back while deadlifting, and I need to keep my core strong so the pain doesn't come back.

 ### Cardio

-I like to be as efficient as possible when doing cardio, so I mostly do HIIT training (zone 5 I think).
-And this is also only when I'm trying to cut down.
-I'd like to add in some zone 2 cardio in the near future if I can fit it into my schedule conveniently.
+I like to be as efficient as possible when doing cardio, so usually I just try to keep my weight lifting as high intensity as possible so I can kill two birds with one stone.
+I sometimes do HIIT training on a stationary bike, but only when I'm trying to cut down.
+I'd like to add in some zone 2 (slow, ~60-70% Max HR) cardio in the near future if I can fit it into my schedule conveniently.

 ## Photography

-I got a Sony a6100, and it is a great entry level camera so far.
-I picked it becuase it is a relatively small form factor and lenses are common for the sony E-mount size.
+I got a Sony a6100 Fall of 2020, and it is a great entry level camera so far.
+I picked it becuase it is a relatively small form factor and lenses are common and affordable for the sony E-mount size.
 I enjoy taking photos of nature and staging photos well when people ask me to take one for them (also complain when people misframe a photo I want taken).
 Recently, I haven't been using my Sony as much becuase, honestly, my iPhone takes pretty good pictures in most common scenarios.
 Many times even better than what I can do on the Sony.
-So I've shifted my photography focus onto things that the iPhone cant do (yet).
+So I've shifted my photography focus onto things that my iPhone cant do (yet).

 ### Macro